dimichgh/oja/README.md

 .consume('doo', doo => {
     console.log(doo); // prints daa1, daa2, daa3
 });
-// NOTE: we can consume first stream event via promise if you are not interested in the rest flow.consume('doo').then(doo => {
+// NOTE: we can consume first event via promise if we are not interested in the rest flow.consume('doo').then(doo => {
     console.log(doo); // prints daa1
 });